-Covenant Actual at March 31, 2013 Maximum leverage ratio (1) 60% 42.4% Minimum fixed charge coverage ratio (2) 1.50x 2.63x Minimum tangible net worth (3) \$1.857 billion \$2.222 billion Secured recourse indebtedness (4) Less than 50% of Total Asset Value 38%
+Covenant Actual at September 30, 2013 Maximum leverage ratio (1) 60% 43.0% Minimum fixed charge coverage ratio (2) 1.50x 2.36x Minimum tangible net worth (3) \$1.857 billion \$2.267 billion Secured recourse indebtedness (4) Less than 50% of Total Asset Value 39%

-- (1) Leverage ratio is total indebtedness, as defined in the credit agreement and which includes our commitment on the Times Square development hotel, divided by total asset value, which is defined in the credit agreement as (a) total cash and cash equivalents plus (b) the value of our owned hotels based on hotel net operating income divided by a defined capitalization rate, and (c) the book value of the Allerton loan. - (2) Fixed charge coverage ratio is Adjusted EBITDA, which is defined in the credit agreement as EBITDA less FF&E reserves, for the most recently ending 12 fiscal months, to fixed charges, which is defined in the credit agreement as interest expense, all regularly scheduled principal payments and payments on capitalized lease obligations, for the same most recently ending 12 fiscal month period. - (3) Tangible net worth, as defined in the credit agreement, is (i) total gross book value of all assets, exclusive of depreciation and amortization, less intangible assets, total indebtedness, and all other liabilities, plus (ii) 75% of net proceeds from future equity issuances. - (4) After December 31, 2013, the secured recourse indebtedness covenant threshold will decrease to 45% of Total Asset Value, as defined in the credit agreement.
+- (1) Leverage ratio is total indebtedness, as defined in the credit agreement and which includes our commitment on the Times Square development hotel, divided by total asset value, which is defined in the credit agreement as (a) total cash and cash equivalents plus (b) the value of our owned hotels based on hotel net operating income divided by a defined capitalization rate, and (c) the book value of the Allerton Loan. - (2) Fixed charge coverage ratio is Adjusted EBITDA, which is defined in the credit agreement as EBITDA less FF&E reserves, for the most recently ending 12 months, to fixed charges, which is defined in the credit agreement as interest expense, all regularly scheduled principal payments and payments on capitalized lease obligations, for the same most recently ending 12 month period. - (3) Tangible net worth, as defined in the credit agreement, is (i) total gross book value of all assets, exclusive of depreciation and amortization, less intangible assets, total indebtedness, and all other liabilities, plus (ii) 75% of net proceeds from future equity issuances. - (4) After December 31, 2013, the secured recourse indebtedness covenant threshold will decrease to 45% of Total Asset Value, as defined in the credit agreement.

 The facility requires us to maintain a specific pool of unencumbered borrowing base properties.
 The unencumbered borrowing base must include a minimum of five properties with an unencumbered borrowing base value, as defined in the credit agreement, of not less than \$250 million.
+As of September 30, 2013, the unencumbered borrowing base included 6 properties with a borrowing base value of over \$366 million.

-As of March 31, 2013, we had \$10.0 million in borrowings outstanding under the facility and the Company's ratio of net indebtedness to EBITDA was 4.8x.
+As of September 30, 2013, we had no borrowings outstanding under the facility and the Company's ratio of net indebtedness to EBITDA was 4.6x.
 Accordingly, interest on any draws under the facility will be based on LIBOR plus 190 basis points for the next fiscal quarter.
-We incurred interest and unused credit facility fees on the facility of \$0.3 million and \$0.8 million for our fiscal quarters ended March 31, 2013 and March 23, 2012, respectively.
-Subsequent to March 31, 2013, we repaid the \$10.0 million outstanding under the facility.
+We incurred interest and unused credit facility fees on the facility of \$0.2 million and \$0.7 million for the fiscal quarters ended September 30, 2013 and September 7, 2012, respectively, and \$0.7 million and \$1.7 million for the periods from January 1, 2013 to September 30, 2013 and January 1, 2012 to September 7, 2012, respectively.